vedph/pleiades-api/README.md

 - a place _adapter_, which remodels the places read into a form more suitable to the target database.
 - a place _writer_, which writes the remodeled places into the target database.

-Thus, the same component can be used in different contexts, or eventually be replaced with others, without disrupting the import flow.
+Thus, the same component can be used in different contexts, or possibly be replaced with others, without disrupting the import flow.
 For instance, the reader is not only used to import data, but also to scan them and get some details about their shape.
 For instance, this is used to determine the lengths of the various text fields, and their nullability.

 Also, in most cases the graph redundancy is systematically reduced also with relation to entity details.
 For instance, not only in many cases entities have string fields repeating the same value thousands of times (e.g. `published` vs. `pending` for their review state); but often they come in pair, with a full URI value (like `https://pleiades.stoa.org/vocabularies/place-types/settlement`) side by side with its human-friendly, non-unique short form (`settlement`).